Key points of using video on landing pages

 The Vine Approach: Make It Snappy

-Vine, a video hosting service, allows users to create six-second video clips.
-While six seconds probably won’t cut it for a landing page, it’s an excellent trend to follow.
-Your viewers don’t have hours of available free time to watch a lengthy video.
-If you want to increase conversions, create a short film that packs in as much information as possible.
+Bear in mind that your viewers don’t have hours of available free time to watch a lengthy video.
+If you want to increase conversions, create a short film that packs in as much information as possible and host it where it is readily available–such as on Facebook.
+In fact, Facebook is even better than Youtube.

 AdAge reports that there’s no ideal length for marketing videos.
-You’ll need to consider your audience and their needs when creating a script and producing the film.
+You’ll need to consider your audience and their needs when you decide to create video–a script and producing the film.
 It’s important to note, however, that 45 percent of marketing video viewers will have stopped watching by the one-minute mark.

 When creating videos for landing pages, don’t aim for an impossible benchmark.
 You can’t expect 100 percent of your viewers to make it to the end of the video—or to start the video, for that matter.
 Your goal is to make it as enticing as possible so the people who might convert into customers will stick around.